austin-putz/FImpute/README.md

 # Getting started

-First visit their website ([here](http://www.aps.uoguelph.ca/~msargol/fimpute/) and download the Linux version (looks to be the only one available now).
+First visit their website ([here](http://www.aps.uoguelph.ca/~msargol/fimpute/)) and download the (only) Linux version.

 Once downloaded, I like to put this in my `~/bin/FImpute` folder or you can just put in your `~/bin/` folder (if your `.bashrc` or `.bash_profile` does not have this folder in it's PATH variable, you need to add by adding:

 ```bash
 export PATH=$HOME/bin/FImpute:$PATH
 ```
-or
+or just my `~/bin/` folder:
 ```bash
 export PATH=$HOME/bin:$PATH
 ```

 This will allow your system to find the binaries.
+Remember to restart your terminal or `source ~/.bash_profile`.

-Also please change the permissions on the program like always in Linux.
+Also please change the permissions on the binary like always in Linux.

 ```bash
 chmod 775 FImpute